SideScrollUI/SideScroll/Docs/Dev/Modules/Programs.md

 * Atlas.Start.Avalonia
   - The primary application that loads all the other modules
-  - Uses the `Atlas.UI.Avalonia` controls with the `Atlas.Tabs.Test` interface
+  - Uses the `Atlas.UI.Avalonia` controls with the `Atlas.Tabs.Samples`
   - Cross Platform (Windows, Mac, Ubuntu)

 * Atlas.Console